satvna/twitter-quotes-bot/README.md

 # About
-A bot designed to read from a Firestore database of quotes and run every twelve hours.
+A bot designed to read from a Firestore database of quotes and run every twelve hours, then tweet a random entry from that database.

 # Setup - Firestore
 - Create a [Firebase](https://firebase.google.com/) account.
 Once in the console, create a project.